Remigio Ángel González

-Remigio Ángel González is a Mexican-born owner of the Latin American media network Albavisión.
+Remigio Ángel González (Higueras, Nuevo León, June 14, 1944) is a Mexican-born owner of the Latin American media network Albavisión.
 He has lived in Miami since 1987.
 The network (previously named Televideo Services) is named for his wife Alba Elvira Lorenzana, who is from Guatemala.
 González was estimated to be worth $350m in 2002, and by some accounts is now worth $2bn.
 González has a conservative political stance, but he aims to keep a low profile and cooperate with host country governments.
 As part of this strategy, he is said to have modified the editorial lines of his stations, particularly in Guatemala and Nicaragua, to accommodate government preferences.

 Albavisión

 The foundation for the Albavisión network, created in May 2008, was laid in 1981 when González acquired his two Guatemalan television stations (Canal 3 and 7).
 At the time, González was a sales representative for Mexico's Televisa, selling its programming in Central America, and used Televisa's loan backing to acquire the station.
-In the mid-1990s he acquired Guatemala's Canal 13, and completed a "virtual monopoly control of that nation's commercial television airwaves".
+In the mid-1990s, he acquired Guatemala's Canal 13, and completed a "virtual monopoly control of that nation's commercial television airwaves".

-In January 2010 the Albavision network had 26 television stations (including La Red (Chile), ATV (Peru), SNT (Paraguay) and Canal 9 (Argentina) and 82 radio stations.
+In January 2010, the Albavision network had 26 television stations (including La Red (Chile), ATV (Peru), SNT (Paraguay) and Canal 9 (Argentina) and 82 radio stations.
 Many Latin American countries have laws restricting foreign ownership, and as a result the network has a range of "phantom companies run by local relatives, friends and stand-ins"; his Guatemalan properties are in his (Guatemalan) wife's name.